A Hierarchical Shock Model of Ultra-High-Energy Cosmic Rays: Magnetic fields and maximum energy limits

 Ongoing work on a process called the magnetic bootstrap relies on the anisotropic upstream cosmic ray flux from curved shocks to amplify the magnetic field, perhaps in a time-dependent manner \citep{2007AIPC..921...62B,2023arXiv230909116B}.
 In this process, the highest-energy cosmic rays stream farthest ahead of the shock and interact with waves that match their gyroradii.
 Rather than building up the field on smaller scales near the shock front, the highest-energy cosmic rays generate the waves needed to scatter particles of similar rigidity back toward the shock.
 We propose that if the high-energy end of a cosmic ray distribution is not effectively scattered by smaller-scale turbulence, an unsuppressed component will eventually dominate the far-upstream region, where its anisotropy drives instabilities to increase the scattering rate.
 Thus, the streaming instabilities could be most effective far ahead of the shock front, where there is an anisotropic flux of escaping particles.

 The third source of magnetic field amplification is a small-scale turbulence dynamo driven by cosmic ray pressure gradients acting on density perturbations in the upstream flow.
 This process winds up the magnetic field on scales at and below the density perturbations \citep{2009ApJ...707.1541B,2012MNRAS.427.2308D,2014MNRAS.444..365D}\footnote{In a turbulent dynamo, the mean magnetic field does not change.
 Instead, magnetic energy is transferred from large to small scales.}.
 All that is needed are initial gas density fluctuations $\delta \rho_{\rm b}$ with an outer length scale of $\lambda_{\rho}$ and a cosmic ray pressure gradient $\nabla P_{\rm CR}$, both of which are expected upstream of any accretion shock that accelerates cosmic rays.
 The pressure gradient induces differential acceleration of the density fluctuations, and the resulting turbulent motions wind up and amplify preexisting magnetic fields.
 Magnetic energy is generated on scales $\lambda_B \leq \lambda_{\rho}$, and to effectively scatter EECRs, $\lambda_B$ must be larger than about 10\,kpc upstream of the shocks---a condition easily satisfied megaparsecs from the cluster center.
+We assume $\lambda_{\rho} \sim 100\text{–}500$\,kpc as a fiducial outer scale for upstream density perturbations—large enough to be set by filamentary inflows and merger driving, yet small enough to remain below the shock-curvature scale.